vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 3-4.
-The reverential going from left to right, keeping the object of circumambulation to the right, round a place where the four roads meet, a tree, an auspicious object and such other acts which are destructive of sins to men, all those acts that are sanctioned by the general sastras but are con- trary to the special ones, and the karmas yielding the enjoy- ments of both the worlds i. e. performed for some particular worldly object and future fruition (kamya), all these the prince of men devoted to one object only (parame- kanti) shall not do, as also wearing marks and other tokens which are prescribed in the general sastras but are contrary (to the practices of a Vaishnava).
+The reverential going from left to right, keeping the object of circumambulation to the right, round a place where the four roads meet, a tree, an auspicious object and such other acts which are destructive of sins to men, all those acts that are sanctioned by the general sastras but are contrary to the special ones, and the karmas yielding the enjoyments of both the worlds i. e. performed for some particular worldly object and future fruition (kamya), all these the prince of men devoted to one object only (paramekanti) shall not do, as also wearing marks and other tokens which are prescribed in the general sastras but are contrary (to the practices of a Vaishnava).
 </details>

 <details><summary>मूलम्</summary>